jsmarier-courses/exploratory-data-analysis-and-pitch-mpad2003-f25-group-5/mpad2003-f25-group-5.md

 Here is a map of the Wards of Ottawa, taken from [the City of Ottawa](https://ottawa.ca/en/city-hall/elections/ward-maps-and-school-board-zones#) to provide a visual reference to the data henceforth decribed.
 ![](Map_City_Wards.png)
+*Figure 1: A map of the ward boundaries within the City of Ottawa (The City of Ottawa, 2023).*

 Our process will be broken up into the following sections:
 - **Getting Data**